 Darvis “Doc” Patton.
-These routines were used during the 2008 off-season.
+Routinely used during the 2008 off-season.

 Repeat each routine 4–6 times before changing exercises and protocols.
 The duration of the routines depends on progress.
 If you are still increasing the load after four weeks, continue the routine for another two weeks.

 Darvis “Doc” Patton improved his 100-meter sprint time from 10.11 seconds in 2007 to 9.89 seconds in 2008.

 Erick Minor has been a full-time strength coach and personal trainer since 1997 and a certified sports massage therapist since 1996.
 He has worked as a strength coach and sports massage therapist in clinical (chiropractic) and commercial settings.
 He is currently the owner of Dynamic Barbell Club (www.dynamicbarbell.com), a private sports performance and personal training gym located in Fort Worth, Texas.
 Erick has personally trained hundreds of individuals seeking improved sports performance or aesthetic enhancement.
 Also, he currently trains professional athletes from the MLB and track and field.
 As an athlete, Erick has competed since 1992 in powerlifting and bodybuilding.
 Recently (2007), he competed in Strongman.